 • “Fellow Consultant” – another PMC, another Management Consultant or a Consultant of another professional body;

-• “PMC” – an Individual that has been certified as a Practicing Management Consultant by the PMC-CB;
+• “PMC” – an Individual that has been certified as a Practising Management Consultant by the PMC-CB;

-• “PMC-CB” – the Practicing Management Consultant Certification Board of the Singapore PMC Certification Pte Ltd;
+• “PMC-CB” – the Practising Management Consultant Certification Board of the Singapore PMC Certification Pte Ltd;

 • “Profession” – the profession of management consultancy;

 • “SBACC” – Singapore Business Advisory and Consultant Councils.